MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/troubleshoot-ssl-errors-login-process.md

 To troubleshoot these SSL errors, follow these steps:

-1. Update an expired or incorrect certificate.
+1. Update expired or incorrect certificates.
 1. Enable TLS protocols.
-1. Ensure that there're matching cipher suites on the client and server.
+1. Ensure that there are matching cipher suites on the client and server.

-For details of these steps, see [SSL errors are reported after upgrading to TLS 1.2](ssl-errors-after-tls-1-2.md).
+For more information about these steps, see [SSL errors are reported after upgrading to TLS 1.2](ssl-errors-after-tls-1-2.md).

 If this resolution doesn't work, use the steps in the following section to collect more detailed logs to get insight into the root cause of these errors.